92green/enty/packages/enty-docs/docs/api.md

 If `config.auto` is set to true the api function will be called immediately whenever the component mounts.
 This is useful for upfront fetching of a pages data.

-If `config.auto` is set to an array of strings that match to prop names.
-The api function will be called immediately on component mount, and everytime one of those props changes.
+If `config.auto` is set to an array of strings that match to prop names the api function will be called immediately on component mount, and everytime one of those props changes.
 This is useful for fetching data in a component that changes often.

 If `config.auto` is not declared nothing will happen until the `onRequest` callback is fired.
 This is useful for mutations triggered by user interaction like save, update or delete.

 ### Messages
-Each hoc requires a name prop, all the data associated with that request will be stored on that name.
+Each request hoc requires a name prop, all the data associated with that request will be stored on a props of that name.
 This lets you stack up multiple requests without having to worry about namespace collisions.

 #### Message.onRequest
 Each message is given an onRequest callback that is bound to the promise in the api.